nohal/chartdldr_pi/README.md

 The plugin code is licensed under the terms of the GPL v2 or, at your will, later.

 Icons made by Freepik (http://www.freepik.com) and Google (http://www.google.com) from Flaticon (http://www.flaticon.com) and are licensed under Creative Commons BY 3.0

+UnRAR source code by Alexander L. Roshal
+      UnRAR source code may be used in any software to handle RAR archives without limitations free of charge, but cannot be used to develop RAR (WinRAR) compatible archiver and to re-create RAR compression algorithm, which is proprietary.
+      Distribution of modified UnRAR source code in separate form or as a part of other software is permitted, provided that full text of this paragraph, starting from "UnRAR source code" words, is included in license, or in documentation if license is not available, and in source code comments of resulting package.

+wxCurl licensed under wxWidgets Licence - Copyright (c) 2004 Casey O'Donnell.
+All rights reserved.

+tinyxml - licensed under zlib license, original code by Lee Thomason (www.grinninglizard.com)